ibexa/documentation-developer/docs/cookbook/creating_content_with_binary_attachments_via_rest_api.md

 ## Creating a draft

-The creation of the draft is done with a POST request on `/api/ezp/v2/content/objects` with a body containing the required and structured data (see [Creating content: data property](../guide/field_type_reference/#creating-content-data-property)).
+A draft is created with a POST request to `/api/ezp/v2/content/objects` Its body should contain all of the required data in the structured format (see [Creating content: data property](../guide/field_type_reference/#creating-content-data-property)).
 As for the response, it's possible to use either JSON or XML in input.
 The following examples use JSON (and assume [HTTP Basic Auth](../api/general_rest_usage/#http-basic-authentication) is enabled).